obsproject/obs-studio/docs/sphinx/reference-sources.rst

    Helper function used for transitioning audio.
-Typically you'd call this in the obs_source_info.audio_render callback with its parameters, and use the mix_a_callback and mix_b_callback to determine the the audio fading of source A and source B.
+Typically you'd call this in the obs_source_info.audio_render callback with its parameters, and use the mix_a_callback and mix_b_callback to determine the audio fading of source A and source B.

    Relevant data types used with this function: